How to Host a Jane's Walk

 Think about the subject matter and who will most enjoy it.
 Is it appropriate for all ages?
 Will kids understand the topic?
 Is the subject matter very serious and more suited for an adult audience?

-Through the description on the website of your walk, we can give attendees a good idea of what they can expect and they can plan accordingly.
+Through the description on the website of your walk or talk, we can give attendees a good idea of what they can expect and they can plan accordingly.

 Tell The Story: